Leola M. Anderson, Esq.

 Leola Anderson is a 2006 Loyola University New Orleans, College of Law graduate who has obtained valuable litigation experience in her over ten years of practicing law.

-Ms. Anderson joined the Gertler Law Firm in 2008 and was selected for inclusion in the 2014, 2015, and 2016 Louisiana Rising Stare lists, which honor the best Louisiana lawyers under age 40 and those who have practiced less than 10 years.
+Ms. Anderson joined the Gertler Law Firm in 2008 and was selected for inclusion in the 2014-2017 Louisiana Rising Stare lists, which honor the best Louisiana lawyers under age 40 and those who have practiced less than 10 years.

 Prior to joining Gertler Law Firm, Ms. Anderson practiced in the area of insurance defense defending large institutional and governmental entities.
 She also served as an intern for the Louisiana State Court of Appeals, Fourth Circuit for the Honorable David S. Gorbaty.